Just In: Bontrager Rhythm Elite and Rhythm Pro wheelsets

-Bontrager did a complete overhaul of their trail bike wheelsets for 2014 and BikeRadar have just taken delivery of two prime samples: the new Rhythm Elite TLR Disc with alloy rims and the top-end Rhythm Pro TLR Disc with moulded carbon fibre rims.
+Bontrager did a complete overhaul of its trail bike wheelsets for 2014 and BikeRadar has just taken delivery of two prime samples: the new Rhythm Elite TLR Disc with alloy rims and the top-end Rhythm Pro TLR Disc with molded carbon fiber rims.
 Both offer 22.5mm internal widths, offset spoke beds, tubeless compatibility, and are offered in 26in, 27.5in (650B) and 29in diameters.

-Bontrager have shuffled the usual bearing layout for the rear hub too, with just three cartridges instead of four in order to reduce weight and friction.
-The outer two support the oversized aluminium axle, but the massive central one only serves to connect the freehub body to the hub shell.
-This might sound outlandish, but in concept it's not unlike how Shimano has constructed its hubs for ages.
+Bontrager has shuffled the usual bearing layout for the rear hub, too, with just three cartridges instead of four in order to reduce weight and friction.
+The outer two support the oversized aluminum axle, but the massive central one only serves to connect the freehub body to the hub shell.
+This might sound outlandish, but in concept it’s not unlike how Shimano has constructed its hubs for ages.

 Bontrager’s new Rapid Drive rear hub design features oversized dimensions, a speedy 54-tooth ratchet ring, and cleverly ‘stacked’ driveside spoke lacing for wider effective flange spacing

-Though the Rhythm Pro's moulded carbon fibre rims help keep the actual weight of our 27.5in sample set down to 1,616g (76g more than claimed), the Rhythm Elite's aluminium rims are actually more interesting from a technical standpoint.
-Just as Bontrager did with their Race X Lite TLR tubeless road wheels (and as Shimano has done for several years with its tubeless aluminium wheels), the Rhythm Elite rims feature brazed-on reinforcements at each spoke hole to prevent pull-through – a more complicated but lighter solution than thickening the spoke bed throughout the entire rim extrusion.
+Though the Rhythm Pro’s molded carbon fiber rims help keep the actual weight of our 27.5in sample set down to 1,616g (76g more than claimed), the Rhythm Elite’s aluminum rims are actually more interesting from a technical standpoint.
+Just as Bontrager did with its Race X Lite TLR tubeless road wheels (and as Shimano has done for several years with its tubeless aluminum wheels), the Rhythm Elite rims feature brazed-on reinforcements at each spoke hole to prevent pull-through – a more complicated but lighter solution than thickening the spoke bed throughout the entire rim extrusion.

 Even so, actual weight for our Rhythm Elite 29ers is a somewhat average 1,858g – 40g more than claimed.